 Ectopic pregnancy can be treated with medication or surgery.

 Ultrasound results, pregnancy hormone levels, symptoms, health status and how far the pregnancy has progressed are major factors in the ectopic treatment decision.

-Methotrexate, given by injection, is the medication used to end an ectopic pregnancy.
+Methotrexate, given by injection, is the medication used to end an ectopic pregnancy, if it is caught early.
 One or two doses may be used, depending on the patient’s hCG levels.

 “It is a chemotherapy drug but we give it in a much lower dose,” to manage ectopic pregnancy, Cormano explains.
 “And we’re only giving it, typically, one to two times as opposed to repeat dosing the way you would with cancer.”